 The timeframe for applications ranges from January through February.
 To be considered, interested students must submit an online application for the specific internship(s) of choice via the state of Indiana job bank.

-The 2016 Governor's Public Service Summer interns began their internships in May.
 Are you curious about what it's like to have a state summer internship?
 Read about one state agency's internship in this profile.